Register (air and heating)

 A register is a grille with moving parts, capable of being opened and closed and the air flow directed, which is part of a building's heating, ventilation, and air conditioning (HVAC) system.
 The placement and size of registers is critical to HVAC efficiency.
 Register dampers are also important, and can serve a safety function.

-Register vs. grille
+Terminology

 A grille is a perforated cover for an air duct (used for heating, cooling, or ventilation, or a combination thereof).
 Grilles sometimes have louvers which allow the flow of air to be directed.
 A register differs from a grille in that a damper is included.
-However, in practice, the terms "grille", "register", and "return" are often used interchangeably, and care must be taken to determine the meaning of the term used.
+However, in practice, the terms grille, register, and return are often used interchangeably, and care must be taken to determine the meaning of the term used.

 Register size and placement

 Placement of registers is key in creating an efficient HVAC system.
 Usually, a register is placed near a window or door, which is where the greatest heat/cooling loss occurs.
 In contrast, returns (grilled ducts which suck air back into the HVAC system for heating or cooling) are usually placed in the wall or ceiling nearest the center of the building.
 Generally, in rooms where it is critical to maintain a constant temperature two registers (one placed near the ceiling to deliver cold air, and one placed in the floor to deliver hot air) and two returns (one high, one low) will be used.
 HVAC systems generally have one register and one return per room.

 Registers vary in size with the heating and cooling requirements of the room.
 If a register is too small, the HVAC system will need to push air through the ducts at a faster rate in order to achieve the desired heating or cooling.
 This can create rushing sounds which can disturb occupants or interfere with conversation or work (such as sound recording).
 The velocity of air through a register is usually kept low enough so that it is masked by background noise.
 (Higher ambient levels of background noise, such as those in restaurants, allow higher air velocities.)
 On the other hand, air velocity must be high enough to achieve the desired temperature.
 Registers are a critical part of the HVAC system.
 If not properly installed and tightly connected to the ductwork, air will spill around the register and greatly reduce the HVAC system's efficiency.
 Ideally, a room will have both heating and cooling registers.
 In practice, cost considerations usually require that heating and cooling be provided by the same register.
 In such cases, heating most often takes precedence over cooling, and registers are usually found close to the floor.